William Herndon (lawyer): Collaboration with Jesse Weik

 Herndon's Lincoln: The True Story of a Great Life, the result of their collaborations, appeared in a three-volume edition published by Belford, Clarke & Company in 1889.
 The majority of the actual writing was done by Weik, who received full credit as co-author.
 The book received mixed reviews due to the inclusion of such unvarnished elements as Lincoln's mother's illegitimacy (and even the rumors of Lincoln's own), its sometimes viciously negative portrayal of Herndon's longtime enemy Mary Todd Lincoln, Abraham Lincoln's suicidal depression, and other decidedly less-than-hagiographic accounts of the martyred president who was quickly becoming the most venerated and romanticized figure in American history.
 Weik kept the notes gathered during the writing of the book and wrote a follow-up book The Real Lincoln: A Portrait, which included Weik's personal insights and some embarrassing details for Herndon.
-Weik's family kept them for fifty more years.

 Reception

 Particularly damning was the denunciation of the book by Robert Todd Lincoln, whose grudge against Herndon stemmed largely from Herndon's recounting of Ann Rutledge as the only romantic love of his father's life.
 Weik felt that Herndon's portrayal of Robert's mother and the Lincoln's domestic life was especially hurtful.

-Questionable business practices and financial reversals on the part of the book's publishers, combined with the book's poor initial sales, made the royalties of its two authors very meager, with most of Herndon's share going to repay the frequent small loans advanced to him by Weik.

 Death

-Herndon died March 18, 1891, at his farm north of Springfield.
+Herndon died March 18, 1891, at his farm in Fancy Creek Township, Sangamon County, Illinois north of Springfield.
 He is buried in Oak Ridge Cemetery in Springfield, the same cemetery as the Lincoln Tomb.

 Herndon's son William, or Willie, died the same day as his father.
-Herndon died of la grippe (influenza) and his son Willie had la grippe that turned into pneumonia.
-At that time, William H., his wife Anna, Willie M. and their daughters Nina and Millie were at home.
-Herndon's wife Anna died less than two years later.
+Herndon died of la grippe (influenza) and his son Willie had (la grippe that turned into) pneumonia.
+Herndon's wife Anna died less than two years later on January 7, 1893.